Homeland Community Foundation

 Our FAQs cover what you need to know—your role as a tree steward, who’s doing the work, what to expect, and where to go for help— and remember—you’re not in this alone.
 The HCF team is here to support you (and your tree!) every step of the way!

 If you’ve agreed to receive a street tree through the Homeland Community Foundation Street Tree Initiative and signed our “Tree Care” agreement, you’re stepping into the important role of tree steward.
-For the first year—starting once Davey Tree’s initial care contract ends—you’ll be the one making sure your new tree gets the attention it needs.
+Davey Tree will oversee the initial care of your tree for one year after planting.
+Once Davey Tree’s initial care contract ends—you’ll be the one making sure your new tree gets the attention it needs.
 That means regular watering, keeping the area clear, and giving it a little extra love during dry spells.

 All of the planting will be completed by: